Gapped momentum states: Generalized Hydrodynamics, Quasihydrodynamics and applications

 In the absence of any defects (disclinations or dislocations) there exists an additional set of conserved higher spin currents:

 The conservation of these currents plays the role of the topological Bianchi identity.
 The associated charge

-counts the number of domain walls of $\phi_I$ or defects lines (see Fig. \ref{stri}).
+counts the number of domain walls of $\phi_I$ or defects lines.

-To make an analogy with the electromagnetism discussed the previous section, we observe that the conservation of the momentum corresponds to the conservation of magnetic flux lines and the conservation of the topological currents corresponds to the conservation of the electric flux lines.
+To make an analogy with the electromagnetism discussed earlier, we observe that momentum conservation corresponds to the conservation of magnetic flux lines and the conservation of the topological currents corresponds to the conservation of the electric flux lines.
 As in the system discussed in the previous section, this last symmetry can be broken.
 In particular, a finite domain wall with density $\langle J^I\rangle \neq 0$, produced by the presence of lattice defects, breaks the conservation of the topological current:

 and now acquires a finite relaxation time $\tau$.
 The usual argument of Ref. \cite{Grozdanov:2018fic} can be used, giving rise to the $k$-gap \cite{Grozdanov:2018ewh}.
-More precisely, in the presence of a finite density of defects, the currents overlap with the momentum operator and induce a propagating mode in the shear sector.\\ This framework is intriguingly close to our discussion of liquids in the first section.
+More precisely, in the presence of a finite density of defects, the currents overlap with the momentum operator and induce a propagating mode in the shear sector.

+This framework is intriguingly close to our discussion of liquids in section \ref{liquid-section}.
 It is possible that the quasihydrodynamic framework could valuably add to a theoretical basis for the $k$-gap phenomenon.